 If Orientation Lock is ON, you’ll see a lock icon inside a circular arrow in the status bar at the top of your screen.

-If Side Switch is set to Mute
+If the Side Switch is Set to Mute:

-- To Unlock orientation lock
+- To unlock the orientation lock:

-- Swipe up from the bottom of the screen to open the Control Center
+- Swipe up from the bottom of the screen to open the Control Center.

-- Tap the lock icon, so it’s grayed out
+- Tap the lock icon so it’s grayed out.

-- You should also see a message “Portrait Orientation Lock: Off.”
+- You should also see a message: “Portrait Orientation Lock: Off.”

-- The lock icon at the top of your iPad screen should disappear
+- The lock icon at the top of your iPad screen should disappear.

 Remember that your iPad display might not rotate because the app you’re using does not allow screen rotation.
 To check that the problem is app related, go to your Home Screen and try and rotate the display.

 If that doesn’t work, make sure you check the status bar and see if Orientation Lock is ON.
-If it’s on, turn it off via the side switch or control center.
+If it’s on, turn it off via the side switch or Control Center.

-How to restart
+How to Restart Your Device

-- On an iPad or iPhone with no Home Button: press and hold the Side/Top/Power button and either volume button until the slider appears.
+- On an iPad or iPhone with no Home Button: Press and hold the Side/Top/Power button and either volume button until the slider appears.

-- On an iPad or iPhone with a Home Button and iPod Touch: press and hold the Side/Top/Power button until the slider appears
+- On an iPad or iPhone with a Home Button and iPod Touch: Press and hold the Side/Top/Power button until the slider appears.

 If you are unable to restart this way, then you may need to force a restart.

-- On an iPhone 6S or below plus iPads with home buttons & iPod Touches 6th generation and below, press Home and Power at the same time until you see the Apple logo
+- On an iPhone 6S or below, plus iPads with home buttons & iPod Touches 6th generation and below, press Home and Power at the same time until you see the Apple logo.

-- For iPhone 7 or iPod 7th generation: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo
+- For iPhone 7 or iPod 7th generation: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo.

 - On an iPad without a home button and iPhone 8 and above: Press and quickly release the Volume Up button.
 Then press and promptly release the Volume Down button.
-Finally, press and hold the Side/Top button until you see the Apple logo
+Finally, press and hold the Side/Top button until you see the Apple logo.

-The Same Old Song, Update Your iOS or iPadOS
+Update Your iOS or iPadOS Software

-If you still cannot get your screen to rotate, and you’ve tried all the steps above including unlocking screen orientation and restarting, then it’s probably a hardware problem.
+If you still cannot get your screen to rotate, and you’ve tried all the steps above — including unlocking screen orientation and restarting — then it’s probably a hardware problem.
 Screen orientation is controlled by a sophisticated sensor called the accelerometer.

 If you suspect your accelerometer is broken, it’s time to schedule an appointment with your local Apple Genius.
 Hopefully, you are still covered under warranty.
+You can also try contacting Apple Support.

 For most of her professional life, Amanda Elizabeth (Liz for short) trained all sorts of folks on how to use media as a tool to tell their own unique stories.
 She knows a thing or two about teaching others and creating how-to guides!